pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/25_Inheritance.md

 > If you toggle the inheritance flag after creating objects, the *object_*_*\_query_* might contain
 > wrong values even after saving the object again.
 Pimcore will disable the dirty detection
 > if the class is newer than the object which should fix this issue.
-> However, you can still call AbstractObject::disableDirtyDetection() before saving the object
+> However, you can still call DataObject::disableDirtyDetection() before saving the object
 > if you want to explicitely fix that.

 > **Default Values